Reduce Dry Skin in Seniors with These Tips

 - Incorporate stress-reducing activities into the senior’s daily routine.

 - Be sure he or she uses sunscreen when going outside, and limit exposure to the sun.

 It’s a good idea to check your senior loved one’s skin on a regular basis to see if there are any signs of excessively dry skin, and seek medical care if needed.

 Serving Marin, Sonoma, Napa counties and the Tri-Valley, our trained staff at Hired Hands Homecare can provide hourly or live-in California senior care assistance, helping with bathing and dressing, and many other personal care tasks to help keep seniors safe and healthy at home.
 We also provide a full range of in-home assistance with light housework, cooking, running errands, providing transportation, companionship, and so much more.

-Contact us at (866) 940-4343 today to schedule an in-home assessment.
+Contact us at (866) 940-4343 today to schedule an in-home assessment or to learn more about our home care Marin, CA and the surrounding areas trust.
 We can help you and your loved one decide what level of care and services are best for his or her individual needs.